"...a nationally noted

 Chicago Tribune

 ANTONIO J. GARCÍA is a performer, composer/arranger, producer, clinician, educator, and author in both instrumental and vocal genres.
-An Associate Professor of Music and Director of Jazz Studies at Virginia Commonwealth University, he is a past nominee for CASE U.S. Professor of the Year.
+A Professor Emeritus and the former Director of Jazz Studies at Virginia Commonwealth University, he received the VCU School of the Arts' 2015 Faculty Award of Excellence for teaching, research, and service; Northern Illinois University's 1992 Excellence in Teaching Award; Conn-Selmer Institute's 2021 Hall of Fame Award; is a past nominee for CASE U.S. Professor of the Year; and in 2023 received The Midwest Clinic Medal of Honor.
 García has performed as trombonist, bass trombonist, or pianist with 70 major artists including Ella Fitzgerald (50 concerts), Phil Collins (30-concert U.S./European tour),

 "He can be in my band whenever he wants."